gongahkia/personal-wiki/SQL.md

-    -- LIKE => similar to a partial equality check operator, used when we apply the operators for regex-like string matching -- DISTINCT => show unique entries only with no duplicates, prefixes the selection clause -- ORDER BY => sorts values by their title (case-sensitive), used to suffix the predicate clause -- GROUP BY => suffixes the selection clause and allows for grouping of a result by certain specified database columns (aggregation)
+    -- LIKE => similar to a partial equality check operator, used when we apply the operators for regex-like string matching -- DISTINCT => show unique entries only with no duplicates, prefixes the selection clause -- ORDER BY => sorts values by their title (case-sensitive), used to suffix the predicate clause -- GROUP BY => suffixes the predicate clause and allows for grouping of a result by certain specified database columns (aggregation)
-        -- * functions called on sets aggregated by GROUP BY will be called on the entire group (SUM, COUNT, AVG, MIN, MAX) -- HAVING => suffixes the GROUP BY clause and extract groups that satisfy some conditions (acting as the WHERE clause for GROUP BY)
+        -- HAVING => suffixes the GROUP BY clause and extract groups that satisfy some conditions (acting as the WHERE clause for GROUP BY)
+        -- COUNT() => often paired together with GROUP BY where COUNT() suffixes the selection clause to act similarly to a .get() in Python by enabling aggregation of datasets
-        -- * WHERE clauses execute first before the GROUP BY clause -- * You cannot select an unaggregated attribute that does not appear in the GROUP BY list!
+        -- * functions called on sets aggregated by GROUP BY will be called on the entire group (SUM, COUNT, AVG, MIN, MAX) -- * WHERE clauses execute first before the GROUP BY clause -- * You cannot select an unaggregated attribute that does not appear in the GROUP BY list!
     -- COUNT() => returns the count of whatever field specified within brackets